-This heart shaped raspberry pie recipe makes 6 mini pies.
+This heart shaped fresh raspberry pie recipe makes 6 mini pies using fresh raspberries and no thickeners.
 A little too big for one, but just the right size to share with someone you love.

 The idea of hand pies intrigues me.
 I remember when we were kids my brother used to love the little Hostess single serve pies from the corner store.

 I thought it would be fun to make some fresh raspberry pies in the shape of a heart for Valentine's Day.
 However, instead of making them hand pies, I made them just large enough to share with someone in true romantic fashion.

 How to Make Heart-Shaped Pies

 You don't need a cookie cutter.
 Instead, you can make a paper heart template to cut out the dough using a piece of white cardstock.
 Find something round in the size you want to make a circle.
 Fold it in half.
 Cut around the top and bottom to create your heart.
 Just like you learned in grade school.
 Who knew that would come in handy one day.

 You'll need to cut two hearts for each pie.
 This recipe made six pies.
 That will vary depending on the size of your hearts.